-Some specific techniques that we were taught were that:
+Some specific techniques we were taught:

-- the use of hatching adds dimension
+- The use of hatching adds dimension.

-- the use of shadows helps describe 3D qualities
+- The use of shadows helps describe 3D qualities.

-- white lines next to dark lines shows light catching objects
+- White lines next to dark lines shows light catching objects.

-- using varying tones will demonstrate the amount of light and shade there is on each surface
+- Using varying tones will demonstrate the amount of light and shade there is on each surface.

-- there can be a sudden or a gradual change in tone depending on how light is hitting the object
+- There can be a sudden or a gradual change in tone depending on how light is hitting the object.

-- the light source and shadows have a reciprocal relationship
+- The light source and shadows have a reciprocal relationship.

-In the class we looked at the tonal range of some of our pencils and crayons through shading, smudging as a way of giving an even finish, and briefly at ways of changing hue for example shading over existing colour with a different coloured crayon.
+We looked at the tonal range of some of our pencils and crayons through shading, smudging as a way of giving an even finish, and briefly at ways of changing hue for example shading over existing colour with a different coloured crayon.